nuclear-multimessenger-astronomy/nmma/instructions.md

 Now do:

-'''
-conda update --all
+* $ conda update --all
-'''

 **Cloning the NMMA repository**

-*Fork the NMMA repository given below:
+Fork the NMMA repository given below:

 (NMMA Github Repo)[https://github.com/nuclear-multimessenger-astronomy/nmma]

-*After forking, run the following command to clone the repository into your currently directory (by default, in your home directory):
+After forking, run the following command to clone the repository into your currently directory (by default, in your home directory):

-'''
-git clone https://github.com/ritwiksharma049/nmma   (replace ritwiksharma049 with your GitHub username)
+* $ git clone https://github.com/ritwiksharma049/nmma   (replace ritwiksharma049 with your GitHub username)

-'''
-*Change directory to the nmma folder:
+Change directory to the nmma folder:

-'''
-cd nmma
+* $ cd nmma
-'''

-##Main Installation
+## Main Installation

-*Create a new environment using this command (environment name is nmma_env in this case):
+Create a new environment using this command (environment name is nmma_env in this case):

-'''
-conda create --name nmma_env
+* $ conda create --name nmma_env
-'''

-'''
-conda activate nmma_env
+* $ conda activate nmma_env
-'''

 NOTE: If this gives an error like: CommandNotFoundError: Your shell has not been properly configured to use 'conda activate', then run:

-'''
-source ~/anaconda3/etc/profile.d/conda.sh
+* $ source ~/anaconda3/etc/profile.d/conda.sh
-'''

 then proceed with conda activate nmma_env.

-*Check python and pip version like this:
+Check python and pip version like this:

-'''
-python --version
+* $ python --version
-pip --version
+* $ pip --version
-'''

 Python 3.7 and above and Pip 21.2 and above is ideal for this installation.
 It is recommended to update these for your installation.

-*Install mpi4py

-'''
+Install mpi4py:

-conda install mpi4py
+* $ conda install mpi4py
-'''

 OR

-'''
-pip install mpi4py
+* $ pip install mpi4py
-'''

-*Install parallel-bilby

-'''
+Install parallel-bilby:

-conda install -c conda-forge bilby
+* $ conda install -c conda-forge bilby
-'''

-'''
-pip install parallel-bilby
+* $ pip install parallel-bilby
-'''

-*Install pymultinest
+Install pymultinest

-'''
-conda install -c conda-forge pymultinest
+* $ conda install -c conda-forge pymultinest
-'''

-*Use the commands below to install the dependencies given in requirements.txt file which are necessary for NMMA:
+Use the commands below to install the dependencies given in requirements.txt file which are necessary for NMMA:

-'''
-python setup.py install
+* $ python setup.py install
-'''

-*To make sure, install again the requirements with pip like this:
+To make sure, install again the requirements with pip like this:

-'''
-pip install importlib_resources
+* $ pip install importlib_resources
-'''

-'''
-pip install  extinction
+* $ pip install  extinction

-'''
-'''
-pip install dill
+* $ pip install dill

-'''
-'''
-pip install multiprocess
+* $ pip install multiprocess
-'''

-'''
-pip install lalsuite
+* $ pip install lalsuite

-'''
-'''
-pip install python-ligo-lw
+* $ pip install python-ligo-lw
-'''

 NOTE: If everything has gone smoothly, all of these above mentioned "pip install something" commands will show that the requirements have already been satisfied.
 Otherwise, these will cover the dependencies if not covered by python setup.py install.